The Writing King Your Ethical Ghostwriter. Your Story, Done Right.

 How do I protect relationships with people who appear in the memoir?

 Through structural decisions made before the writing starts, with a writer experienced enough to walk you through them.
 Composite characters, name changes, scene reconstructions, and which conversations to keep verbatim are all decisions that affect relationships.
-A good memoir ghostwriter helps you think these through rather than leaving them entirely to you.
+A good memoir ghostwriter helps you think these through instead of leaving them entirely to you.

 📁︎ Ghostwriting📁︎ Memoirs